 3. What security measures are in place?
 The API requires that all communication takes place over HTTPS.
 Calls made over plain HTTP will fail for security reasons.
 You must authenticate for all requests.
 We use tokens that expire to authenticate access to the API.

 4. High level: How do we use it (how will you call the API?)
-The eCompliance API is a RESTful, HATEOAS enabled the interface for accessing your eCMS data in JSON or XML format over CRUD HTTP methods.
+The eCompliance API is a RESTful, HATEOAS-enabled interface for accessing your eCMS data in JSON or XML format over CRUD HTTP methods.
 The API is intended to provide secure, predictable resource-based URLs making it simple to rapidly develop web and desktop applications that integrate with eCompliance.

 7. How does it get turned on?
 Companies wishing to use the API must contact us to have it turned on for their organization.